-The alternative metric \matchscoretext introduced in \cref{sec:metric} reveals hidden model capability.
+The \matchscoretext metric introduced in \cref{sec:metric} reveals substantial model capability masked by previous metrics.
 To push performance further, we introduce a test-time matching algorithm that iteratively bootstraps model performance, yielding new state-of-the-art results.
 Our method applies to groups of general shapes: we consider bijective matchings for square groups and injective matchings for rectangular groups.
-We also extends test-time matching to datasets without group structures (\cref{sec:global_matching}).

 \paragraph{High-level idea.} Our test-time matching algorithm (\cref{alg:ttm}) proceeds iteratively for $T$ iterations.
 At each round $t \in [T]$, the current model $f_{t-1}$ induces candidate matchings for all groups, which serve as pseudo-labels.
 The algorithm then retains only those matchings it is most confident about, and finetunes on them to obtain the next model $f_t$.
 By repeating this process, the model progressively self-improves directly at test time, without any external supervision.